 Council is required to consider whether the HCPC is a going concern; that is, whether we are able to continue our operations, meeting our liabilities as they fall due, for at least twelve months from the date of approval of the Financial statements.
-Council's going concern review is based on the budget for 2019-20, the corporate plan for 2019-21 and the five-year plan.
+Council's going concern review is based on the budget for 2019-20, the Corporate Plan for 2018-20 and the five-year financial plan.

-As noted above, SWE is expected to replace the HCPC as the regulator for social workers in England in December 2019, leading to a loss of around £9m a year in income.
-We have to take action to reduce our cost base and continue to seek further cost efficiencies and income generating opportunities.
-We have made the decision to increase our fees to £106.
-At time of writing, the fee is subject to parliamentary process.
+As noted above, SWE is expected to replace the HCPC as the regulator for social workers in England in late 2019, leading to a loss of around £9m a year in income.
+We have taken action to reduce our cost base and continue to seek further cost efficiencies and income generating opportunities.
+Our Council also made the decision to increase our fees to £106, subject to parliamentary approval of our Rules.